Gaurav-576/Templates/FastAPI-MongoDB-connection/medium-scaled/README.md

-# Medium-Scale FastAPI and MongoDB Integration
+# FastAPI and MongoDB Integration for a Medium-Scaled Application

 ## Table of Contents
 1. [Introduction](#introduction)